justin-napolitano/notebook.jnapolitano.io/content/posts/consumption/index.md

 It doesn't feel right.

 I want to be able to do without caring.
-To be able to fuck, drink, smoke, and kill without a thought.
+To be able to fuck, drink, smoke, and kill.
 To be hard.

 I cannot do it.